raloz/gauss/README.md

 - This PC *right click into properties*
 - Click on system advanced settings
 - Go to the adevance settings tab
-- Click on envoronment variables
+- Click on environment variables
 - Select Path variable and click on edit button to add gauss path
 - Add a new path c:\Users\%username%\AppData\local\gauss